 AMES at Sidney Sussex

-Our external Director of Studies in both East Asian and Middle Eastern Studies is Dr Christine van-Ruymbeke, who is the Ali Reza and Mohamed Soudavar Lecturer in Persian Studies in the Faculty of Asian and Middle Eastern Studies.
-Her research interests include Persian literature, Persia's presence in the European world, Persian manuscripts and paintings and Iranian cinema.
+Our external Director of Studies in both East Asian and Middle Eastern Studies is Dr Rachael Harris, who is a Senior Language Teaching Officer in Arabic at the Faculty of Asian and Middle Eastern Studies.
 The College encourages applications from students who are interested in any languages of the AMES Tripos.

 Qualities we are looking for